 - Sesame rice crackers

-- 1. In a large resealable plastic bag, combine the soy sauce, sesame oil and garlic; add chicken.
-Seal bag and turn to coat; refrigerate for at least 1 hour.
+- 1. Mix soy sauce, sesame oil and garlic; toss with chicken.
+Refrigerate, covered, at least 1 hour.

 - 2. Spread cream cheese onto a large serving plate; top with sweet-and-sour-sauce, spinach and chicken.
 Sprinkle with green onions and peanuts.
 Refrigerate, covered, at least 2 hours.
 Serve with crackers.
 Yield: 36 servings (1/4 cup each).